 American Reader Series

-In lieu of an open submission period for the American Reader Series, we will be accepting short fiction submissions through the BOA Short Fiction Prize from April 1-May 31.
+At this time, we will only be accepting short fiction submissions for the American Reader Series through our annual BOA Short Fiction Prize from April 1 - May 31.
 Please note that BOA does not publish novels.
 Unsolicted manuscripts sent outside of the open reading period will be recycled without response.
 Thank you.

 Click here for the complete BOA Short Fiction Prize guidelines.

 BOA Editions publishes short literary fiction through its American Reader Series.
 While aesthetic quality is subjective, the fiction that BOA publishes will be written by authors more concerned with the artfulness of their writing than the twists and turns of plot (i.e. the majority of genre writing such as mystery, science fiction, horror, etc.).
 As with our poetry, the first criterion for publishing any book will be its artistic excellence.

 Our strongest current interest is in short story collections (and short-short story collections).
 We strongly advise you to read our first published fiction collections and previous winners of the BOA Short Fiction Prize, listed below.

 The American Reader Series will also remain a venue for works of prose about poetry and poetics.

 WE DO NOT ACCEPT ELECTRONIC SUBMISSIONS

 - Submit only one book-length, complete manuscript at a time.
 Page count is open, but 300 pages should be considered the high end.